 Well here’s what I think…

-When it comes to your wedding, negotiation should be considered a BAD word.
+negotiation should be considered a BAD word.

-… your boss coming to you demanding that you give him or her a portion of your next paycheck.
+… your boss coming to you and demanding that you give him or her a portion of your next paycheck.

-… telling the saleswoman at a Kate Spade store that you really love that yellow handbag that costs $300, and you only have $150, but you really really want it!
+… telling the saleswoman at a Kate Spade store that you really love that yellow handbag that costs $300, and you only have $150, but you really really want it.

 And I’m in no way saying to not to ask questions- questions are AWESOME and in most cases, the only way that you’ll truly get answers!
-In fact, I don’t know about others, but when I was a wedding pro, I LOVED when brides asked questions!
+In fact, I don’t know about others, but when I was a wedding pro, I LOVED when my brides and grooms asked questions!